vuejs/vue-test-utils/docs/en/guides/choosing-a-test-runner.md

 ## Browser Environment

-`vue-test-utils` relies on a browser environment.
+Vue Test Utils relies on a browser environment.
 Technically you can run it in a real browser, but it's not recommended due to the complexity of launching real browsers on different platforms.
 Instead, we recommend running the tests in Node with a virtual browser environment using [JSDOM](https://github.com/tmpvar/jsdom).

 The Jest test runner sets up JSDOM automatically.
 For other test runners, you can manually set up JSDOM for the tests using [jsdom-global](https://github.com/rstacruz/jsdom-global) in the entry for your tests: